SummitCollie/ncas-equipment/README.md

 ## Environment Variables

-Only env var of note that doesn't go in there is the `BASE_URL`, which sets the base URL on production.
+Only env var of note that doesn't go in application.yml or rails credentials is `BASE_URL`, which sets the base URL on production.
 It should be declared in Heroku (or other host) config:

 ```
 BASE_URL=ncas.equipment